stat20/stat20quiz/README.md

 This will install the extension and create an example qmd file that you can use as a starting place for your quiz.

+## Try the template!

+See [template.qmd](template.qmd) for an example of all of the features of this format.
+Read more about them below.

 ## Using

 ### Create a new question